WeiliangXing/ng2-miniProjects/README.md

 ## project 8 : project8
-The project use gulp to make structured fie arrangement. dev source files in /dev; compiled scss/js files are in corresponding folders.
+The project use gulp to make structured fie arrangement. dev source files in /dev; compiled scss/js files are in corresponding folders. the project aims for weather report; in development.
 ### Reference:
 https://github.com/mschwarzmueller/angular2-weather-app-tut